previousnext/frontend-challenge/README.md

 The dialog should:

 - [] Open and close correctly
-- [] Avoid using any external UI libraries - we'd like to see your own implementation
+- [x] Avoid using any external UI libraries - we'd like to see your own implementation
 - [] Be keyboard accessible - including Escape to close, and correct focus management when opening and closing
-- [] Follow the existing component patterns, naming conventions, and file structure in the codebase
+- [x] Follow the existing component patterns, naming conventions, and file structure in the codebase
-- [] Be written in TypeScript
+- [1/2] Be written in TypeScript << GOT STUCK HERE on the open closer functions >>

 - [] Mobile behaviour and breakpoints
 - [] I'd want to fix main background, so scroll only affects the content of the dialog when open